 Deploying to BlockChain

-Blockchain technology can be used in many different ways with NeuroKernel from storing entire application to a smart contract and calling micro services from others in the same application.
+Blockchain technology can be used in many different ways with NeuroKernel from storing entire application to calling micro services in smart contracts.
 Plugin application technology will allow using these block applications as part of a NeuroKernel application that lives on the web.
 In this document you will find some possible ways to utilize blockchain technology on NeuroKernel.

 1. Storing Application URL